Gondalpara: Geography

-It a small place located in South-East Chandannagar.
+It is a small place located in southeast Chandannagar.
 It consists of about 15 sub-localities.
 Some of them are Monsatala, Kachhari Ghat, Satghata, Charmondirtala, Natun Tilighat, Kolo Pukur Dhar, Kadamtala, Moran Road, and Binodtala.
 It is bounded by Besohata and Tematha to the west, Hooghly River to the east and north and Telinipara in the south.
 It is a half-moon shaped area bounded by water on two sides.